 Although the IMO has adopted stricter accuracy requirements (see Table 1), international studies have established that the minimum navigation requirements for commercial trading vessels operating in the Coastal Phase is a navigation system capable of providing fix positioning to an accuracy of 0.25 nm, combined with a desired fix interval of 2 minutes to a maximum of 15 minutes.

-More specialised maritime operations within the Coastal Phase may require navigational systems capable of a higher repeatable accuracy, either permanently or on an occasional basis.
-These operations can include marine scientific research, hydrographic surveying, commercial fishing, petroleum or mineral exploration and Search and Rescue (SAR).
+More specialised maritime operations within the Coastal Phase may require navigational systems capable of higher repeatable accuracy, either permanently or on an occasional basis.
+These operations can include marine scientific research, hydrographic surveying, commercial fishing, petroleum or mineral exploration, and Search and Rescue (SAR).

 It is not always practical, given the manning of most vessels, to plot fixes at the desired interval of 2 minutes on a chart in the traditional way.
 GNSS (GPS, DGPS and in the future, in some areas, enhanced Loran (eLORAN)) provide a means of exceeding the IMO Coastal Phase requirements for positional accuracy and fix rates when integrated with Electronic Chart Systems (ECS) or Electronic Chart Display Information System (ECDIS) technology.